JakuJ/minecraft-clone/README.md

 * Transparent and semi-transparent blocks (leaves, water)
 * Seeded terrain generation based on simplex noise
 * Two renderers - one based on glDrawElementArrays, and one based on instancing
+* GitHub Actions pipeline for releases on Linux and MacOS (Windows in the future)

 ## Screenshots